-In order to earn a Master of Science in Nutrition and Dietetics diploma, the student must
+In order to earn a Master of Science in Nutrition and Dietetics diploma, the student must:

-- A) Complete all courses on their plan of study with a grade of "B-" or higher; - B) Receive a passing mark for all supervised experiential learning (SEL) rotations (HNFE 5754: Internship in HNFE) indicating demonstration of competency; and - C) Fulfill all graduate school requirements as outlined on the "MSND Milestone Checklist" (Appendix 1).
+- A. Complete all courses on their plan of study with a grade of "B-" or higher while maintaining an overall grade point average of 3.0 or higher - B. Receive a passing mark for all supervised experiential learning (SEL) rotations (HNFE 5754: Internship in HNFE) indicating demonstration of competency; and - Fulfill all graduate school requirements as outlined on the "MSND Milestone Checklist" (Appendix 1)